DAN-HASSAN-INNOVATIONS/powerlearnproject/README.md

 # powerlearnproject

-software development
+# Explain what software engineering is and discuss its importance in the technology industry
-1.Explain what software engineering is and discuss its importance in the technology industry What is Software Engineering?
+What is Software Engineering?

 Software engineering is the systematic approach to designing, developing, testing, and maintaining software using engineering principles.
 It ensures software is reliable, efficient, and scalable.